Olshansk/olshansk.github.io/content/book/hit_refresh.md

 Satya joined Microsoft in 1992 (the year I was born).
 Though he started as an IC, it was small enough that he has personally known Bill Gates since the late 90s.

 One of my favorite moments was when he flew back to India and gave up his green card so his wife could come and live with him in the US as the spouse of an H1B visa holder.
-This was a very humbling moment that showed that his family is his first priority.
+This was a very humbling moment showing that his family is his first priority.

 Also, as someone who gains fulfillment & joy out of their career, but also wants to build a family, this book shows that having both at the same time is possible.
 The important thing is that empathy is required in both families: work family and personal family.
 More importantly, it is impossible without a supportive partner.